|Atomic Mass||126.9045 g.mol -1|

 - Iodine element is available naturally in air, soil, and water.
 The most important source of this element is oceans.
 There are even some minerals, which contain iodine in them.

 - Iodine is an essential component in humans for a proper functioning of the brain.
 The human body contains nearly 20 milligrams in the thyroid gland.

-- First commercial use of iodine is Photography.
+- The first commercial use of iodine is in photography.
 Louis Daguerre invented a technique for producing images on a piece of metal.

-- It is used in pharmaceutical industry, printing industry and in the manufacturing of animal feed.
+- It is used in the pharmaceutical industry, printing industry and in the manufacturing of animal feed.

-- It is also used as the water purifier.
+- It is also used as a water purifier.

 - This element is used in almost all medicines that aid in cleaning wounds.

 Environmental Effects of Iodine

 - Iodine present in the air combines with water particles and gets dissolved into water or soils.
 Plants absorb the dissolved Iodine from water and soil in the process of their growth.
 Humans or animals get iodine from the plant sources.
 Iodine present or dissolved in water will evaporate and get mixed up in the air.